AlgoMaster Logo

 Intuition

 The same pruning logic works iteratively with a queue (BFS).
-We process nodes from the queue, add the value if it's in range, and only enqueue children whose subtrees could contain in-range values.
+We process nodes from the queue, add a value when it is in range, and enqueue a child only when its subtree could contain in-range values.

 Algorithm